Wanggcong/StyleLight/README.md

 ## 8. Acknowledgments
-This code is based on the [StyleGAN2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch) and [PTI](https://github.com/danielroich/PTI) codebase.
+This code is based on the [StyleGAN2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch) and [PTI](https://github.com/danielroich/PTI) codebases.